MystenLabs/sui/doc/src/contribute/index.md

 title: Contributing to Sui
 ---

 Now that you understand Sui, consider helping the project.
 To contribute to Sui, ensure you have the latest version of the codebase.

 To clone the repository, run the following:
 ```bash
 git clone https://github.com/mystenlabs/sui.git
 cd sui
 cargo build --all --all-targets
 cargo test
 ```

+See [Install Sui](../build/install.md) for installation instructions and our [end-to-end tutorial](../explore/tutorials.md) to work with Sui immediately.

 ## Pull requests